 As we look to the future, we are committed to continuing our efforts through several initiatives, including the ones outlined below.

 Reduced strain on New York City's electrical grid

-During times of peak electricity demand—on extremely hot days or during an emergency, for example—Lincoln Center sheds electric load by turning off noncritical equipment and lighting, raising space temperatures, and running back-up generators, all of which helps prevent citywide blackouts and brownouts.
-It also reduces greenhouse gas emissions by limiting the use of high-polluting power plants, which are only fired up during peak demands.
-The financial incentives we receive through our participation in New York State's Demand Management Program, based on the number of kilowatts saved, are reinvested into our facilities.
+Lincoln Center for the Performing Arts participates in New York State’s Demand response program to reduce strain on New York City’s electrical grid.
+During times of peak electricity demand—on extremely hot days or during an emergency, for example—Lincoln Center sheds electric load by turning off noncritical equipment and lighting, raising space temperatures, and running steam chillers, which helps prevent citywide blackouts and brownouts, and contributes to a reduction in greenhouse gas emissions.
+The financial incentives we receive through our participation in New York State's Demand Response Program, based on the number of kilowatts saved, are reinvested into our facilities.

-Reduced our carbon emissions by more than 100 million pounds over three years by using 100 percent renewable energy
+Reduced our carbon emissions by using renewable energy

-In 2012 we became the first performing arts center in New York City to be powered by wind energy purchased from Green Mountain Energy Company.
+In 2012 we became the first performing arts center in New York City to be powered by wind and/or solar energy.
 We continue to purchase 100 percent renewable energy, which powers David Geffen Hall, Alice Tully Hall, Elinor Bunin Munroe Film Center, Lincoln Ristorante, the David Rubenstein Atrium, the Samuel B. and David Rose Building, several Juilliard facilities, and the Central Mechanical Plant, which provides heating and cooling to campus facilities, including the Metropolitan Opera House, David H. Koch Theater, Lincoln Center Theater, and others.
 As a result, we have been named a 100% Green Power User by the Environmental Protection Agency's Green Power Partnership.

 Added sustainable roofs and green spaces